A Unifying View of Explicit and Implicit Feature Maps of Graph Kernels: Conclusion

 \section{Conclusion}

 The breadth of problems requiring to deal with graph data is growing rapidly and graph kernels have become an efficient and widely used method for measuring similarity between graphs.
 Highly scalable graph kernels have recently been proposed for graphs with thousands and millions of vertices based on explicit graph feature maps.
-Implicit computation schemes are used for kernels with a large number of possible features like walks and when graphs are annotated by continuous attributes.
+Implicit computation schemes are used for kernels with a large number of possible features such as walks and when graphs are annotated by continuous attributes.

 To set the stage for the experimental comparison, we actually made several contributions to the theory and algorithmics of graph kernels.
 We presented a unified view on implicit and explicit graph features.
 More precisely, we derived explicit feature maps from the implicit feature space of convolution kernels and analyzed the circumstances rendering this approach feasible in practice.
 Using these results, we developed explicit computation schemes for random walk kernels \citep{Gaertner2003,Vishwanathan2010}, subgraph matching kernels \citep{Kriege2012}, and shortest-path kernels \citep{Borgwardt2005}.
-Moreover, we introduced the weighted vertex kernels and derived explicit feature maps.
-As a result of this we obtained approximate feature maps for state-of-the-art kernels for graphs with continuous attributes like the GraphHopper kernel~\citep{Feragen2013}.
+Moreover, we introduced weighted vertex kernels and derived explicit feature maps.
+As a result of this we obtained approximate feature maps for state-of-the-art kernels for graphs with continuous attributes such as the GraphHopper kernel~\citep{Feragen2013}.
 For fixed length walk kernels we have developed implicit and explicit computation schemes and analyzed their running time.
 Our theoretical results have been confirmed experimentally by observing a computational phase transition with respect to label diversity and walk lengths.

 We have shown that kernels composed by multiplication of non-trivial base kernels may lead to a rapid growth of the number of non-zero components in the feature vectors, which renders explicit computation infeasible.
-One approach to alleviate this is to introduce hashing of feature dimensions in such cases following the work by~\citet{Shi2009}.
+One approach to alleviate this in future work is to introduce sampling or hashing to obtain compact feature representations in such cases, e.g., following the work by~\citet{Shi2009}.

-\acks{This work has been supported by the German Science Foundation (DFG) within the Collaborative Research Center SFB 876 ``Providing Information by Resource-Constrained Data Analysis'', project A6 ``Resource-efficient Graph Mining''.}